 - Antibody/AntigenTest or Nucleic Acid Test: A positive result shows an HIV infection, generating widespread pruritus in sufferers.

 - Thyroid Hormones: Changes in thyroid hormones can cause itching.
-Individuals with hyperthyroidism usually experience pruritus.
+In the same vein, Individuals with hyperthyroidism usually experience pruritus.

 - Blood Glucose: People suffering from diabetes, especially those with extremely high blood glucose, develop peripheral nerve damage that can generate itching.

 A skin biopsy is one of the diagnostic assays that can help your physician check the skin for conditions and parasitic disorders that can cause pruritus, including:

 - Demodex mites: These tiny parasites usually hide in the skin follicles and oil glands.
 They can generate extensive and severe itching by secreting inflammatory factors and triggering other skin disorders.